Laboratory drying rack: Epoxy

+Acrylic

 Acrylic laboratory drying racks give a unique feature that other pegboards cannot do.
 The clear acrylic is transparent, which means that it allows the light to pass through as well as brightening the working area.
 Acrylic pegboards are mostly in the place where there are no lights, or to be done in dim areas.
 Like epoxy pegboards, acrylic laboratory pegboards are also installed with basic tools and power tools in the same way.
 However, acrylic pegboards are made up of plastic, so it can be easily scratched as compared to the epoxy and the stainless steel drying rack.

 Usage

 Laboratory drying rack can contain and dry up various types of laboratory glassware such as beaker, Erlenmeyer flask, volumetric flask, and graduated cylinder.